 What color blocks the sun best, white or black?
 What is best for your family?
 With all the information we have, are you still wondering?

 Yesterday morning I was watering some monkey grass that is struggling after the deer got hungry enough to chomp on it last Nov and Dec, and the hard freeze in February.
-Not real sure it will remain, especially as the deer are still roaming though.
+Not real sure it will remain, especially as the deer are still roaming through.

 Why even bring this up?
 I saw the couple who live on the far side of our addition walking towards me and the sun was shining on them.
 They both had on very white tee shirts.
 The sun made them glow while they were still too far enough away to recognize.